nimaeskandary/nimaeskandary.github.io/_posts/2018-02-11-setting-up-a-blog.markdown

 ---

-And that's it, hope this was helpful
+All done, hope this was helpful.
+If this gets outdated feel free to shoot me an email